University-Approved Syllabus Statements

 Student Accessibility Services Statement

-It is required that you include the SAS Statement on every syllabi.
+It is suggested that you include the SAS Statement on every syllabus.

 Kent State University is committed to inclusive and accessible education experiences for all students.
 University Policy 3342-3-01.3 requires that students with disabilities be provided reasonable accommodations to ensure equal access to course content.
 Students with disabilities are encouraged to connect with Student Accessibility Services as early as possible to establish accommodations.
 If you anticipate or experience academic barriers based on a disability (including mental health, chronic medical conditions, or injuries), please let me know immediately.